 Where do I pick up tickets?

 Purchase your WBNA House Tour tickets online for a 20% discount in advance.
-But if you don’t end up getting them beforehand, you can also purchase your tickets on the day of the tour, Saturday, October 6th, at the Welcome Center, located at Hmong Church, 46 Dexter Street.
+But if you don’t end up getting them beforehand, you can also purchase your tickets on the day of the tour, Saturday, October 6th, at the Welcome Center located at the Providence Hmong Church, 46 Dexter Street in Providence.
 Tickets are $20 in advance; $15 for students and seniors.

 Can I bring my children?